zaphosting/docs/docs/fivem-upvotes.md

 The reset of the upvotes can take a few minutes.
 They can usually be reassigned after 60 minutes at the latest.

+## Conclusion

+You have successfully received your upvotes and know how to manage them.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂